-Authors: Lafuente-Lafuente C, Valembois L, Bergmann JF, Belmin J
+Authors: Lafuente-Lafuente C, Longas-Tejero MA, Bergmann JF, Belmin J

-BACKGROUND: Atrial fibrillation is the most frequent sustained arrhythmia.
-Atrial fibrillation frequently recurs after restoration of normal sinus rhythm.
+BACKGROUND: Atrial fibrillation (AF) is the most frequent sustained arrhythmia.
+AF recurs frequently after restoration of normal sinus rhythm.
 Antiarrhythmic drugs have been widely used to prevent recurrence, but the effect of these drugs on mortality and other clinical outcomes is unclear.
-This is an update of a review previously published in 2008 and 2012.

-OBJECTIVES: To determine in patients who have recovered sinus rhythm after having atrial fibrillation, the effects of long-term treatment with antiarrhythmic drugs on death, stroke, embolism, drug adverse effects and recurrence of atrial fibrillation.
+OBJECTIVES: To determine, in patients who recovered sinus rhythm after AF, the effect of long-term treatment with antiarrhythmic drugs on death, stroke and embolism, adverse effects, pro-arrhythmia, and recurrence of AF.

-SEARCH METHODS: We updated the searches of CENTRAL in The Cochrane Library (2013, Issue 12 of 12), MEDLINE (to January 2014) and EMBASE (to January 2014).
+SEARCH METHODS: We updated the searches of CENTRAL on The Cochrane Libary (Issue 1 of 4, 2010), MEDLINE (1950 to February 2010) and EMBASE (1966 to February 2010).
 The reference lists of retrieved articles, recent reviews and meta-analyses were checked.

-SELECTION CRITERIA: Two independent authors selected randomised controlled trials comparing any antiarrhythmic drug with a control (no treatment, placebo, drugs for rate control) or with another antiarrhythmic drug in adults who had atrial fibrillation and in whom sinus rhythm was restored.
-Post-operative atrial fibrillation was excluded.
+SELECTION CRITERIA: Two independent reviewers selected randomised controlled trials comparing any antiarrhythmic with a control (no treatment, placebo or drugs for rate control) or with another antiarrhythmic, in adults who had AF and in whom sinus rhythm was restored.
+Post-operative AF was excluded.

-DATA COLLECTION AND ANALYSIS: Two authors independently assessed quality and extracted data.
+DATA COLLECTION AND ANALYSIS: Two reviewers independently assessed quality and extracted data.
 Studies were pooled, if appropriate, using Peto odds ratio (OR).
 All results were calculated at one year of follow-up.